morgil/publinx/README.md

 publinx also supports subfolders, so you can also add `folder/file.ext` to the config to return this file.

-## Return a file on a different path
+## Returning a file on a different path
 If you want to return a file from a different URL, use the public filename as the key and add a `path` parameter to the values:
 ```json
 {